uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

 Additional parameters supported only by CPU devices.

 Note that the CPU device heavily relies on setting the thread affinities to achieve optimal performance, so it is highly recommended to leave this option enabled.
 However, this may interfere with the application if that also sets the thread affinities, potentially causing performance degradation.
-In such cases, the recommended solution is to either disable setting the affinities in the application or in Intel Open Image Denoise, or to always set/reset the affinities before/after each parallel region in the application (e.g., if using TBB, with ``tbb::task_arena`` and ``tbb::task_scheduler_observer``).
+In such cases, the recommended solution is to either disable setting the affinities in the application or in Open Image Denoise, or to always set/reset the affinities before/after each parallel region in the application (e.g., if using TBB, with ``tbb::task_arena`` and ``tbb::task_scheduler_observer``).

 Once parameters are set on the created device, the device must be committed with